Andrea Abodi

-Andrea Abodi (born 7 March 1960) is an Italian politician and business executive, since 22 October 2022 he has been Minister for Sport and Youth in the Meloni Cabinet.
+Andrea Abodi (born 7 March 1960) is an Italian politician and business executive, since 22 October 2022 he has been Minister for Sport and Youth in the Meloni government.

 Biography

 He graduated from LUISS in economics and commerce, specializing in the industrial management of sport and in the development of sport marketing activities.

 In 1986, he enrolled in the list of publicists of the Order of Journalists of Lazio (local journalist trade union).

 Managerial career

 He began his managerial career in 1987, holding until 1994 the role of marketing director of the Italian branch of the US multinational IMG - International Management Group, leader in the organization and management of events, rights and sports talents.

 From 1990 to 1994, he was also responsible for Italy of TWI — Trans World International (today IMG Media), a company that operates in the international production and distribution of audiovisual sports and cultural content.

 In 1994 he co-founded Media Partners Group, an Italian multinational leader in the sports industry, then acquired by the Infront Group, in which he held the position of Executive Vice President until 2002.

 Between 2003 and 2006 he held the position of President of the Azienda Strade Lazio SpA and Arcea Lazio SpA, companies operating in the road and motorway infrastructure sector.